w3c/wai-curricula/content/how-to-use-these-curricula.md

 ### Legal Requirements

 Sometimes accessibility training helps to comply with a specific regulation.
-Make sure to include the policy or policies you need to comply with as different policies may imply different requirements or prioritization of these requirements.
+Make sure to include the policy or policies you need to comply with in your RFP> Different policies may imply different requirements or prioritization of such requirements.
 For information about international accessibility laws and policies, see [Web Accessibility Laws & Policies](/policies/).

 {% include excol.html type="end" %}